 In 1967 PG&E chose the site to build a new nuclear power plant and the Welters left.
 The plant was completed in 1976 but faced design problems and public opposition from the start.
 In 1992, a crack in the steam generator led to a radioactive water leak and the plant was shut down for the last time.
 After an expensive transfer and storage of the nuclear waste and demolition of the cooling tower, we were left with the park we have today.

-I gathered fifteen adults and kids together to talk about the habits and habitats of amphibians in Columbia County.
-I shared how to search for amphibians, making sure they knew to carefully replace any rocks and logs they disturbed and only handle the amphibians briefly before putting them back.
+Once everyone from the 4-H group had arrived, I gathered together about fifteen adults and kids to talk about the habits and habitats of amphibians in Columbia County.
+I shared how to search for amphibians, including the careful replacement of rocks and logs in order to maintain habitat integrity.
 Then I sent them into the surrounding area to see if they could find some amphibians themselves.
-They looked under rocks, inspected logs, and searched the stream.
-Eventually the kids turned up 3 Dunn’s Salamanders, 4 Western Red-backed Salamanders, and a Northern Pacific Treefrog.
+The kids looked under rocks, inspected logs, and searched the stream.
+Eventually they turned up 3 Dunn’s Salamanders, 4 Western Red-backed Salamanders, and a Northern Pacific Treefrog.
 One young lady even caught a Red-spotted Garter Snake!

 After the search we gathered to discuss what we had seen.
 It was notable that we found amphibians on land but not the sensitive stream amphibians such as Coastal Giant Salamanders, Columbia Torrent Salamanders, and Coast Tailed Frogs.
 Despite the stream’s beauty, there was a lot of mud and sediment in its flow.
 I explained to the group that the extra sediment was likely a result of development and logging in the hills above the stream, and made it difficult for stream amphibians to survive.